aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customdocumentpropertycollection/_index.md

 ```

-Update custom document property value which links to content.
+Updates values of all custom properties that are linked to content(use cell value of linked range to update value of custom property).

 ### updateLinkedRange() {#updateLinkedRange--}
 ```